The benefits of breastfeeding have been widely reported with the latest study showing that it could almost half the risk of an asthma attack.

 Observational research published in the American Heart Association journal found that compared to women who had never breastfed, mothers who breastfed their babies had 9 percent lower risk of heart disease and an 8 percent lower risk of having a stroke.

-It also discovered that mothers who breastfed each of their babies for two years or more, the risk of heart disease was lowered by 18 percent and 17 percent lower for a stroke risk than those mothers who hadn’t breastfed.
+It discovered that mothers who breastfed each of their babies for two years or more had an 18 percent lower risk of heart disease and 17 percent less risk for a stroke than those who hadn’t breastfed.

 On top of this, the research found that for each additional 6 months of breastfeeding per baby was associated with a 4 percent lower risk of heart disease and a 3 percent lower risk of a stroke.

 Data from around 300,000 Chinese women was studied, which also included detail about their reproductive history and lifestyle.

 Co-author of the study, Sanne Peters, Ph.
 D, a research fellow at the University of Oxford in the United Kingdom said: